Fr0sT-Brutal/awesome-pascal/README.md

 * [mORMot](#general-libraries).
 RESTful ORM and SOA services via interfaces over high performance HTTP server, MVC/MVVM web sites

-* [SDriver](https://github.com/andrea-magni/SDriver).
-Delphi wrapper for [Slack](https://slack.com) API.
+* [SDriver](https://github.com/andrea-magni/SDriver). `[Delphi]` Delphi wrapper for [Slack](https://slack.com) API.

 * [Hprose for Delphi/Lazarus](https://github.com/hprose/hprose-delphi). `[Delphi]` `[FPC]` High Performance Remote Object Service Engine.
 It is a modern, lightweight, cross-language, cross-platform, object-oriented, high performance, remote dynamic communication middleware.
 It is not only easy to use, but powerful.
 This project is the implementation of Hprose for Delphi/Lazarus.

-* [TelegAPI](https://github.com/ms301/TelegAPI).
-Library for working with Telegram messenger Bot API in Delphi.
+* [TelegAPI](https://github.com/ms301/TelegAPI). `[Delphi]` Library for working with Telegram messenger Bot API in Delphi.

-* [DelphiZeroMQ](https://github.com/grijjy/DelphiZeroMQ).
-Delphi implementation of ZeroMQ Majordomo protocol and CZMQ high level binding.
+* [DelphiZeroMQ](https://github.com/grijjy/DelphiZeroMQ). `[Delphi]` Delphi implementation of ZeroMQ Majordomo protocol and CZMQ high level binding.

 * [GrijjyFoundation](#general-libraries).
 IOCP/EPOLL sockets, socket pools, HTTP, HTTP/2, OpenSSL, ProtocolBuffers.

-* [Rest-Dataware-Componentes](https://github.com/Rest-Dataware/RDW-Componente).
-Was created to facilitate the creation of CRUDs in the same model that we created applications for Client / Server Database.
+* [Rest-Dataware-Componentes](https://github.com/Rest-Dataware/RDW-Componente). `[Delphi]` `[FPC]` Was created to facilitate the creation of CRUDs in the same model that we created applications for Client / Server Database.
 With REST DW, you no longer have to worry about creating SQL Insertion, Deletion, Read and Execution methods via Webservice; Simply add a RESTDataBase connection component and add a RESTClientSQL component that will already have your SQL solution fully functional as it did back in the day and with all the power of modern REST / JSON technology with data compression and everything the language can offer.

 * [STOMP Client](https://github.com/danieleteti/delphistompclient). `[Delphi]` `[FPC]` STOMP client for Embarcadero Delphi and FreePascal.
 The project can use INDY (Delphi) or Synapse (Delphi or FreePascal).

-* [delphiXero](https://github.com/littleearth/delphiXERO).
-XERO cloud accounting API for Delphi.
+* [delphiXero](https://github.com/littleearth/delphiXERO). `[Delphi]` XERO cloud accounting API for Delphi.

-* [BesaSoap](https://github.com/besasoftware/besasoap).
-The BesaSoap library is designed to help programmers develop faster and more native web service client applications.
+* [BesaSoap](https://github.com/besasoftware/besasoap). `[Delphi]` The BesaSoap library is designed to help programmers develop faster and more native web service client applications.
 Represents C# or Java like native class support, nullable data types and custom attributes.

-* [IndySoap](https://sourceforge.net/projects/indysoap).
-Open Source Library for implementing Web services using Delphi/CBuilder Compilers.
+* [IndySoap](https://sourceforge.net/projects/indysoap). `[Delphi]` Open Source Library for implementing Web services using Delphi/CBuilder Compilers.
 IndySoap isn't tied to Indy for transport services, though Indy based transport services are included.

-* [Fano Framework](https://fanoframework.github.io).
-Web application framework for modern Pascal programming language.
+* [Fano Framework](https://fanoframework.github.io). `[FPC]` Web application framework for modern Pascal programming language.
 It is written in Free Pascal.

 ## Serial port